![]() |

 1. London to Brussels by Eurostar

 Eurostar trains link London & Brussels in just 2 hours, travelling at up to 300 km/h (186 mph).
 There are two bar cars, power sockets at all seats and free WiFi.
-Standard Premier and Business Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
+Plus and Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
 There's a 30-minute minimum check-in at St Pancras (45 minute minimum at Brussels Midi) as all border formalities are carried out before you board the train.
 More about Eurostar & check-in procedure.
 St Pancras station guide.
-Brussels Midi station guide & short cut for changing trains in Brussels.
+Brussels Midi station guide.

 2. Brussels to Luxembourg by InterCity train

-Tip: There's no catering on these Brussels-Luxembourg IC trains, so bring your own food & drink.
+Tip: There's no catering on Brussels-Luxembourg IC trains, so bring your own food & drink.

-Tip: There are only two power sockets per car, one at each end of the passenger saloon above a window seat.
+Tip: In the single-deck i11 cars there are only two power sockets in each car, one at each end of the passenger saloon above a window seat.
 Savvy laptop users usually nab these seats!
+There are no power outlets in the double-deck trains.

 London to Luxembourg via Paris